Office of the Inspector General

 Our mission is to serve as an independent and objective inspection, audit, and investigative body to promote efficiency, effectiveness and economy in the Department of Corrections' programs and operations, and to prevent and detect crime, corruption, fraud, abuse, misconduct, gross mismanagement, and waste.

-The Bureau of Internal Audit, Inspections and Evaluations is an independent, objective, assurance and consulting division designed to add value and improve an organization's operations.
+The Bureau of Internal Audit is an independent, objective, assurance and consulting division designed to add value and improve an organization's operations.
 The Audit Bureau is staffed with skilled auditors, program analysts, and other operational consultants/inspection staff.
 Through its multi-disciplined staff, the Audit Bureau conducts performance audits of Department programs and operations and oversees annual audits of operations of the department.
 The Division also conducts audits and contract management reviews of entities that receive Department funding through its various contracts and grant programs.
 These audit reviews significantly assist the Department in its efforts to prevent waste, fraud and abuse, and to promote economy and efficiency in its operations.
 The Division's robust oversight program is primarily driven by risk-based assessments of Department operations, as well as legal mandates, legislative requests, current events, and the Department's Top Management and Performance Challenges as identified by the OIG each year.
 Much of the work results in recommendations to decision makers to streamline operations, reduce unnecessary regulations, improve customer service, and minimize inefficient and ineffective policies or procedures.

 The Bureau of State Investigations/Law Enforcement are responsible for criminal and administrative investigation of matters relating to the Department.